MichaelCurrin/hugo-netlify-sample/README.md

 $ yarn start
 ```

-View the site at http://localhost:3000 .
+View the site at http://localhost:1313 (npm) or http://localhost:3000 (yarn) .

-Login to the admin view at http://localhost:3000/admin .
+Login to the admin view at `/admin`.

 ## Customization tips from the original repo